Like all good Clubs we have a set of rules. These are designed to make the rallying we do safer and much more pleasant. The rules are as follows:

-Kite flying, ball games, including swing-ball must not be played in the vicinity of the caravans, and marshals should try to provide a suitable area away from any caravans for the playing of games.
+Kite flying, drone or model aircraft flying, ball games, including swing-ball must not be played in the vicinity of the caravans, and marshals should try to provide a suitable area away from any caravans for the playing of games.

 Members arriving on Saturday at a normal weekend rally will pay for Saturday night only, except where stated in the rally details.

 Members having booked a rally and not attending shall pay a fee of £5 for non attendance, unless they have cancelled the booking more than 7 days prior to the event.